-(a) Overtime - means work performed by a regular employee in excess or outside his/her regularly scheduled hours of work as per Clause 14.1.

-- (b) Straight-Time Rate means the hourly rate of remuneration for employees. - (c) Time and One-Half means one and one-half times $(1\frac{1}{2}x)$ the straight-time rate. - (d) Double-Time means twice (2x) the straight-time rate.
+- (a) Overtime means work performed by a regular employee in excess or outside their regularly scheduled hours of work as per Clause 14.1. - (b) Straight-Time Rate means the hourly rate of remuneration for employees. - (c) Time and One-Half means one and one-half times (11⁄2x) the straight-time rate. - (d) Double-Time means twice (2x) the straight-time rate.